carlosivanr/hugo_website/content/guides/surveys/2022-07-04-displaying-demographic-data-race-ethnicity/index.en.markdown

 ### Create a data frame

-The first step in accomplishing this task is to prepare the data frame.
-One way to arrange this data is to have each row represent a participant and each column represent a distinct race or ethnic category as a binary value (i.e. 0 or 1, where 1 indicates that the participant belongs to that category).
+The first step in accomplishing this task is to prepare the data frame in a way that looks like the example.
+In this preparation, each row represent a participant and each column represent a distinct race or ethnic category coded as a binary value (i.e. 0 or 1, where 1 indicates that the participant belongs to that category).

 <table>
 <thead>